 Thank you for supporting our incredible heroes on the frontlines as we work together to care for our community during this unprecedented time.

 We appreciate the many who have asked about donating food.
-If you are interested in donating meals to our frontline health care workers, please visit our food donation page to learn more about how we are partnering with local restaurants and caterers to keep our staff fed during the COVID-19 pandemic.
+If you are interested in donating meals to our frontline health care workers, please email firstname.lastname@example.org to learn more about how you can help to keep our staff fed during the COVID-19 pandemic.

 We want to keep our limited resources focused on the gathering of PPE supplies for our health care workers and homemade masks for those not in direct patient care, as well as encouraging people to donate blood.
 These are critical to the health of our staff and patients.
 We will keep you informed if things change.